nextstrain/ncov/narratives/ncov_sit-rep_it_2020-03-13.md

 # Sommario

 <!-- Here, we analyzed 410</tag> publicly shared COVID-19 genomes.
 By comparing these viral genomes to each other, we can characterize how COVID-19 is evolving and moving around the world. -->
-Di seguito, abbiamo analizzato 410</tag> genomi di COVID-19 pubblicamente condivisi.
+Di seguito, abbiamo analizzato 410</tag> genomi del COVID-19 pubblicamente condivisi.
 Confrontando tra loro questi genomi virali possiamo caratterizzare come il COVID-19 si sta evolvendo e spostando nel mondo.

 <!-- For a current snapshot of the number of coronavirus cases around the world, see [Our World In Data](https://ourworldindata.org/coronavirus). -->
 Per seguire in tempo reale il numero di casi di coronavirus nel mondo, vai a [Our World In Data](https://ourworldindata.org/coronavirus).